 Dental emergencies are quite rare, but even if you never experience a dental emergency, the good folks at Family Cosmetic & Implant Dentistry of Brooklyn say that you should still make regular visits to your local dentist.
-However, our society has become so conditioned to seek medical specialists only when there’s a problem that it’s essential patients understand how often they should see a dentist.
+However, our society has become so conditioned to seek medical specialists only when there’s a problem that it’s essential patients understand how often they should see a dentist regularly.

 After all, not everything that a dentist does revolves around at addressing emergencies!

 For example, much of what dentists do is preventative in nature, and some of it is educational.
 There are many reasons you should visit a dentist, including:

 - Receiving Instruction on Proper Dental Care Habits

 - Pulling Teeth

 Generally speaking, it is a good idea to make regular, periodic appointments with your dentist to ward off minor issues before they snowball into more significant problems.

 For most people, seeing a dentist twice per year is the ideal choice for keeping your teeth healthy, and early prevention of oral health issues.
 Although some people can benefit from additional visits or visits to an orthodontist as well, going to the doctor twice per year is the optimal solution!

 If you’re curious about why you should go that often, keep reading below to find out everything you need to know!